zhiyongc/zhiyongc.github.io/_pages/about.md

     </tr>
   </thead>
 </table>
-* I'm looking for two Master students who will start in 2023 Fall.
+* I'm looking for Master and Ph.D. student applicants and undergrad interns.
 Please feel free to contact me if you are interested in working on "AI + Transportation" topics.

 ## Featured Research